 Heartfulness in the City: Four free events in collaboration with the City of London and Dragon Cafe in the City.

 As part of the City of London’s Business Healthy initiative, Dragon Cafe in the City is offering a number of taster sessions to help City residents and workers learn skills to improve their well-being.
 The quickest way to check in with your physical and mental health is through your heart.
+If you like what you experience, you can sign up for our May 2018 Heartfulness Course (commencing May 2nd and running for 10 weeks – training to support heart health for the rest of your life).

 Heart disease and depression are two of the leading causes of reduced well-being and they are tightly related.
 Caring for our hearts, emotionally and physically will transform your working and personal life.
 This is the work of the Heartfulness Project.